Last updated: 6 July 2021

 For that reason, we intend to continue holding our popular virtual networking events on the Remo platform for the foreseeable future, even as face-to-face events return alongside.

 That’s the idea!
-By holding a small event first, it will give us some useful insights into how best to do things, and how much interest there is, and to gather feedback from members about what they would like to see next.
+By holding a small event first, last month, it gave us some useful insights into how best to do things, how much interest there is, and to gather feedback from members about what they would like to see next.
+2021 is also our 40th anniversary, of course, though the timescales involved in planning large-scale events – and the lack of certainty until now – mean that we intend to hold our 40th anniversary celebration in 2022 instead.

 What else can I do to keep myself and others safe?

-We all the knows “Hands.
+We all know the “Hands.
 Face.
 Space.
-Fresh Air” mantra by now, and our event on 22 June will certainly have plenty of the latter!
-When you attend our event, do all the things you would normally do when you head out anywhere, including having some sanitiser to hand, and bringing a face covering (for when you need to go to the loo, for example).
+Fresh Air” mantra by now, and (weather permitting) we hope to make good use of the outdoor space at The Food Pit.
+When you attend our events, do all the things you would normally do when you head out anywhere, including having some sanitiser to hand, and bringing a face covering (for when you need to go to the loo, for example).

 It goes without saying that if you have any Covid-19 symptoms, you must stay at home and order a free PCR test.